Cimarrones de Sonora: Liga de Expansión

 In the summer of 2020, many financial problems of the member clubs of Ascenso MX caused the second level of Mexican football to become the Liga de Expansión MX, a new league focused on the development of footballers, so in exchange for financial support, promotion was eliminated for six years, Cimarrones was one of the founding teams of the new league.
 Cimarrones de Sonora achieved the league runner-up position in the Clausura 2022.

 Although Cimarrones was successful in terms of sports, the team was unable to attract the support of local fans, so in June 2024, the owners of the team sold their place to businessmen from Chiapas, who wanted to move the franchise to Tuxtla Gutiérrez to use it to refound Jaguares F.C.
 However, the new team had to be approved by the owner's assembly.
 On July 12, the vote was held, and the project was not approved by the partners, so the franchise was put on hiatus for the 2024–25 season.

+In the summer of 2025 the club received an offer from the owners of Club Jaiba Brava for buy the Cimarrones franchise in the Liga de Expansión and thus become a full member of the league; however, although there was an agreement between the clubs, the other team owners in the league rejected the purchase, so Cimarrones received an extra year of hiatus.
+Finally, in April 2026, a second attempt was made and approved by the league members, making Jaiba Brava an official team in the league starting with the 2026–27 season, while Cimarrones will remain in the Liga Premier de México.